mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 ### Checking out the code

 After installing the `sbt`, we need our source to be available.
-We can make circleci to do a `git checkout`by utilizng the keyword `checkout` as a step in the job.
-After this step is executed, the project will be cloned into container
+We can make circleci to do a `git checkout ` by utilizing the keyword `checkout` as a step in the job.
+After this step is executed, the project will be cloned into the container

 ```yml
 steps: